jakobzhao/geog4572/project/brainstorm.md

 ![](img/electric-generation.png)

-Pay attention to the use of infographics.
+Connect the idea of infographics with the data-driven visualization.

 ### 2.5 Advanced Geovisual Analytics